 The Ralph B. Derr Memorial Lectureship was established with funds from the estate of Ralph B. Derr, Class of 1917, in his memory.
 The speaker for the annual lecture will be a person of note from the field of chemical engineering, selected by the chemical engineering faculty to speak on an area of particular current interest in the profession.

 The James A. Gathings Lectureship in International Politics, established in 1971 by students, colleagues, and friends of Professor Gathings, annually presents a significant analyst in this field.
-The designated lecturer, to be selected by the Department of Political Science, shall possess a particular knowledge of international politics, together with a concern for the political education of all, regardless of academic training or specialty.
+The designated lecturer, to be selected by the Department of Political Science, shall possess a particular knowledge of international politics with a concern for the political education of all, regardless of academic training or specialty.

-The O. V. W. Hawkins Lectureship was established by the Board of Trustees with funds provided by Mr. Hawkins, who was, himself, a trustee for many years.
+The O. V. W. Hawkins Lectureship was established by the Board of Trustees with funds provided by Mr. Hawkins, who was a trustee for many years.
 The lecture is to be in the field of public policy, but not limited to politics or government, and is to be given by a respected person of national prominence.

-The Meerwarth Sociology and Anthropology Departmental Speaker Fund was established in 2006 by Tracy L. Meerwarth, Class of 1996, and her mother, Lurenna M. Meerwarth.
+The Meerwarth Sociology & Anthropology Departmental Speaker Fund was established in 2006 by Tracy L. Meerwarth, Class of 1996, and her mother, Lurenna M. Meerwarth.
 The fund’s goal is to enliven and enrich students’ understanding of anthropology and sociology by bringing such external speakers’ presentations to departmental classes, seminars, and other events organized by the department.
-Topics can be academic and/or practitioner oriented, engaging students in current anthropological or sociological theory and/or practice.
+Topics may be academic and/or practitioner oriented, engaging students in current anthropological or sociological theory and/or practice.

 The Putterman Lecture was established by Arnold L. Putterman, Class of 1960.
 The lecture is intended to address prominent current issues with a specific focus on politics, government, and/or the economy.